onkar895/FULL-STACK-REACT-AND-NODE/NodeJS/ExpressJS/README.md

 <br>

 ## Introduction
-The Internet serves as a vast repository of information, accessible through web servers and clients.
+> The Internet serves as a vast repository of information, accessible through web servers and clients.
 This guide explores the fundamentals of web servers, HTTP protocols, and their practical applications.

-## Web Servers Fundamentals
+## Web Servers Fundamentals:

 ### What is a Web Server?
 A web server is a computer program that serves web pages upon request from web clients (browsers like Chrome, Firefox, Safari).
 The term "web server" can refer to both: